Hello and welcome to the EYFS page!

 Please click here to view our Reception timetable

 Our Nursery is a wonderful environment for any young child who wants an excellent start to their journey of learning.
-We offer two sessions, mornings or afternoons, 5 days per week.
-The Nursery day starts at 8.45am to 11.45am (Morning Nursery) and 12.15pm to 3.15pm (afternoon nursery).
+We offer flexible hours and some 30 hours places.
+The Nursery day starts at 8.45am to 11.45am (Morning Nursery) and 12.00pm to 3.00pm (Afternoon Nursery).

 Children are safe and well cared for by our superb team of staff who are friendly and welcoming to our youngest children but also to parents and carers who may be unsure and anxious as their little ones make their first steps into their school journey.